-I suggest that you look at my Favourites wall and pull down the menu to select a view of cards I love from your country..
+I suggest that you look at my Favorites wall and pull down the menu to select a view of cards I love from your country.

 P.S.
-Please write your ID code number very clearly so that it will not be difficult to read and register (perhaps even in two places--because I have sometimes received cards with the number scraped off or stamped over by the Post Office).
+Please write your ID code number very clearly so that it will not be difficult to read and register (it is even better to write it in two places—because I have sometimes received cards with the number scraped off or stamped over by the Post Office).